Why the “A” in STEAM Education is Just As Important As Every Other Letter

 When we reached out to RISD to learn more, Babette Allina, Director, Government and Corporate Relations at RISD, told us: “Making the case for creativity was at the heart of the RISD-led movement to promote ‘STEAM.’
 It succeeded because it was driven by student interest, and by K-12 teachers throughout the United States who knew that the practical application of interdisciplinary, project-based learning was a familiar methodology that worked.
 RISD’s advocacy platform reflected that grassroots knowledge – adding the ‘A’ for art and design to science, technology, engineering, and math to empower creatives and promote collaboration across the disciplines.”

-Why the “A” in STEAM is just as important as every other letter
+Why the “A” in STEAM is important in education

 Yes, we have an alarming STEM shortage in our country.
 That’s pretty undeniable.
 But every engineer who comes up with a new innovation practices far more than math, engineering, and technological prowess.
 They also use design-thinking, creativity, communication, and artistic skills to bring those innovations to fruition.
 The antiquated idea that scientists are isolated workers huddled away in laboratories is a falsehood.